Table of contents

 With OWOX BI, you can tune your marketing mix more efficiently, implement instant reporting, send triggered emails, check the quality of website pages, find the growth zones of ROI, and decrease ad costs.

 OWOX BI is a pain reliever for companies in retail, e-commerce, finance, SaaS, and other domains.

 The master of inbound marketing, HubSpot changed the game in 2006 and has grown significantly since then.
 Today, HubSpot Marketing Hub is one of the most famous all-in-one marketing, sales, and service tools.
 It even includes a free CRM.
 HubSpot integrates with Salesforce, though some popular online ad services (for example, Twitter) are not supported.
 At the end of the day, HubSpot can’t honestly be considered one of the best marketing analytics tools because its analytics features play only a supporting role.

 HubSpot is designed mainly for small and medium-sized businesses with the aim of marketing automation.
-There’s a free basic version, and the Starter plan costs $50 a month.
+There’s a free basic version, and the Starter plan costs $120 per month.